Motor Sundaram Pillai: Production

 The 1959 American film The Remarkable Mr. Pennypacker, adapted from a play written by Liam O'Brien, which was inspired by a real life incident, was a global success, especially in Madras (now Chennai).
 Veppatthur Kittu of Gemini Studios wrote a screenplay based on this film (with changes made to suit regional tastes) and approached Sivaji Ganesan to act.
 He refused, and Gemini Studios proprietor S. S. Vasan produced Kittu's screenplay in Hindi as Grahasti (1963).
 When Ganesan saw this film, he offered to act if Kittu made a Tamil version.
 Vasan later announced the Tamil version, titled Motor Sundaram Pillai.
 Like Grahasti, this too featured some changes from the American film.
 It marked the directorial debut of Vasan's son Balan.
 Cinematography was handled by P. Ellappa.

 Soundtrack

 The soundtrack album was composed by M. S. Viswanathan.
-The lyrics were penned by Kothamangalam Subbu and Vaali.
 In the song "Gubu Gubu Naan Engine", singer L. R. Eswari imitated engine sounds while A. L. Raghavan imitated train car sounds.
 The song "Maname Muruganin" is set in the Carnatic raga known as Hindolam.
-Subbu initially wanted it to be in Atana, but as Viswanathan wanted it to be in Hindolam, Subbu assented.
+Lyricist Kothamangalam Subbu initially wanted it to be in Atana, but as Viswanathan wanted it to be in Hindolam, Subbu assented.
 The song was re-used in the Telugu film Manchi Kutumbam (1968) as "Manase Andhala Brindavanam".